PyNoon/curriculum/week_1/slides.md

 * Introduce yourself to someone!
   * What do each of you want to use Python for?

+### Tutorial Objectives

+1. Three ways to use Python:
+   * Python console
+   * Python scripts
+   * Python notebooks
+2. Basic maths
+3. Setting and using variables

 ### Independent Work/Homework

 <div style="font-size: 0.8em;">